linuswillner/pihole-updater/README.md

 ## Usage

 You can set these scripts to run in [cron](http://man7.org/linux/man-pages/man5/crontab.5.html) at any time you see fit (`crontab -e`).
+If using cron, you will have to set the `PATH` variable either per-script or for the entire crontab to match the system environment.
+See https://askubuntu.com/a/23438 for more information.